stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

 oc apply -f route.yaml
 ```

-### 3. Create Application's Route Hostname DNS record
+### 3. Create the DNS record

 Once the route is created, it will assign a hostname (`nordmart.example.com`) that you can use to access your application externally.

 > **Note:** In order to use a hostname, you must have a DNS record pointing to the OpenShift cluster's external IP or load balancer.
 Identify the responsible team to create a DNS record for your application's route hostname such as; `nordmart.example.com`.

 By following the steps outlined above, you can successfully expose your application deployed on Red Hat OpenShift, using the example application "`nordmart`".
-Whether using the NodePort, LoadBalancer, or Route approach, you can make your application accessible from outside the OpenShift cluster, allowing users to access and interact with your application over the network.
+Using the NodePort, LoadBalancer, or Route approach, you can make your application accessible from outside the OpenShift cluster, allowing users to access and interact with your application over the network.

 ## Service Type